-Amid Arms Race Fears, The U.S., Russia And China Are Racing Ahead With A New Missile
+Nations Rush Ahead With Hypersonic Weapons Amid Arms Race Fear

 But it's not the only one.

-Over the past year the U.S., China and Russia have all stepped up efforts to develop a new kind of missile; a weapon that can fly faster and farther than almost anything in existence.
+Over the past year, the U.S., China and Russia have all stepped up efforts to develop a new kind of missile, a weapon that can fly faster and farther than almost anything in existence.

 Known as a hypersonic weapon, it would travel at five times the speed of sound or more.
 It could strike at a target while evading missile defenses and hit almost without warning deep inside enemy territory.